 Happy pumpkin season y’all.
 These vegan oatmeal cookies are busting with pumpkin spice flavours.
 They’re soft and chewy, made using wholesome ingredients for a healthier cookie choice.
 They’re vegan, gluten free, oil free, refined sugar free, and wheat free!
 All you need is one bowl, and around 20 minutes to get these oatmeal pumpkin cookies done!
 So let’s get to it! 🙂

 Not a pumpkin fan?
 Sorry we can’t be friends.
 Kidding!
 I’ve got a Sweet Potato version just for you!
-Or just try them both, they’re both so good.
+Or just try them both, they’re both great.
 Plus they’re far healthier than store bought cookies, so nothing to feel guilty about.
 If you’re still with me, let’s get down to making these awesome pumpkin cookies.

 How do you make vegan oatmeal pumpkin cookies?

 These cookies are really simple to make.
 As I said, you only need 1 bowl to prepare.
 Just add all the dry ingredients first and mix well.
 Then add all the wet ingredients to the same bowl and mix using a silicone spatula.
 The batter will be quite thick.

 Using canned pumpkin puree makes this recipe super simple.
 But if you have fresh pumpkin and want to make your puree from scratch, you’re more than welcome to do so.